-- x) verified together with the Chief Reporting Officer and coordinated with the Board of Statutory Auditors - - the correct use of accounting standards for the preparation of the individual and consolidated financial statements, respectively, of the Bank and the Group as at 31 December 2017, as well as for the preparation of individual accounting statements of the Consolidated First Half Financial Statements as at 30 June 2018, considering them to be correct and in continuity with previous years; - xi) reviewed the Recovery Plan, prepared by the Risk Management Function, taking note of it and evaluating the Recovery Plan consistent with the Group business model, and with the RAF and the ICAAP; - xii) shared RAF review and update as a result, inter alia, supervisory updates (for example, on the Internal liquidity Adequacy Assessment Process ILAAP); - xiii) examined group policies, procedures, and privacy policies which implement the forecasts referred to in Regulation (EU) No. 2016/679 on data protection (known as "GDPR Regulation"), also expressing an opinion in favour of outsourcing of the data protection officer (the so-called "DPO"), conservatively rated as important operational functions outsourced ("FOI"); - xiv) examined the report on the activities carried out by the DPO in 2018; - xv) examined the "Policy for Goodwill Impairment Test", which defines the basic elements of which it is the process of evaluating impairment (deterioration) of an asset, in accordance with the international accounting standard IAS 36 and the Bank of Italy/Consob/Isvap coordination document No. 4 of 3 March 2010 on the application of the IAS/IFRS; - xvi) examined the "Policy Country-by-Country Reporting" and regulatory compliance judgments expressed in this regard by the Compliance & AML Function, and the Risk Management Function; - xvii) examined the Bank's and the Group's internal rules update for aligning, inter alia, to the Directive (EU) 2015/2366 on payment services in the internal market (the so-called "PSD2 Directive") and to the Market Abuse Regulation; - xviii) noted the work to update the Code of Ethics and the 231 Model (defined below); - xix) acknowledging the results of ICAAP/ILAAP, and the relative judgment expressed by the Internal Audit Function, evaluating them in line with the guidelines of the business plan and the 2018 budget, as well as with the RAF and the Internal Control System;
+- xiii) shared RAF review and update as a result, inter alia, supervisory updates (for example, on the Internal liquidity Adequacy Assessment Process ILAAP); - xiv) examined the report on the activities carried out by the DPO in 2019; - xv) examined the changes to the "Policy for Goodwill Impairment Test", which defines the basic elements of which it is the process of evaluating impairment (deterioration) of an asset, in accordance with the international accounting standard IAS 36 and the Bank of Italy/Consob/Isvap coordination document No. 4 of 3 March 2010 on the application of the IAS/IFRS aimed at updating, with respect to the previous year, only the methodological approach adopted by the Bank, without, however, modifying the guiding principles inspired by the regulations and already consolidated in the current policy; - xvi) examined the "Group policy on the prevention of usury" and the regulatory compliance assessment expressed in this regard by the Compliance & AML Function; - xvii) examined the updating of the internal regulations of the Bank and its branches in the field of anti-money laundering and the fight against terrorist financing; - xviii) noted the work to update the Model 231; - xix) acknowledging the results of ICAAP/ILAAP, and the relative judgment expressed by the Internal Audit Function, evaluating them in line with the guidelines of the business plan and the 2019 budget, as well as with the RAF and the Internal Control System; - having taken note of the annual report on the important outsourced operational functions, prepared by the Internal Audit, Function, and of the favorable opinion expressed by the Board of Statutory Auditors, proposing its approval to the Board of Directors and timely transmission to the Bank of Italy; - xxi) prepared and approved the reports of the RC Committee on the activity carried out, and on the adequacy of the internal control and risk management system at 31 December 2018 and 30 June 2019; - xxii) discussed the "2019-2021 Industrial Plan", examining in particular the assessments relating to first and second pillar risks made by the Risk Management Function; - xxiii) as part of the assessment of the strategic planning process of the Internal Control System and risk management, also examined the results of the mapping of non-compliance risks and the presidia adopted for their mitigation;

-- xx) having taken note of the annual report on the important outsourced operational functions, prepared by the Internal Audit, Function, and of the favorable opinion expressed by the Board of Statutory Auditors, proposing its approval to the Board of Directors and timely transmission to the Bank of Italy; - xxi) prepared and approved the reports of the RC Committee on the activity carried out, and on the adequacy of the internal control and risk management system at 31 December 2017 and 30 June 2018; - xxii) as part of the assessment of the strategic planning process of the Internal Control System and risk management, also examined the results of the mapping of noncompliance risks and the presidia adopted for their mitigation; - xxiii) analyzed the performance of the Internal Control System and the evolution of significant risks, also examining: - Policies, governance guidelines and regulations, for example, on the management of risks of non-compliance and anti-money laundering and counter-terrorism, management of credit risk mitigation techniques, and outsourcing, - the management of information systems and business continuity; - the document containing the disclosure to the public, at 31 December 2017, regarding capital adequacy, exposure to risks and the general characteristics of the systems used to identify, measure and manage the risks adopted by the Bank;
+xxiv) analyzed the performance of the Internal Control System and the evolution of significant risks, also examining:

+- Policies, governance guidelines and regulations, for example, on the management of risks of non-compliance and anti-money laundering and counter-terrorism, management of credit risk mitigation techniques, and outsourcing, - the management of information systems and business continuity; - the document containing the disclosure to the public, at 31 December 2018, regarding capital adequacy, exposure to risks and the general characteristics of the systems used to identify, measure and manage the risks adopted by the Bank; - examined the proposal to update the Credit Regulations of Banca Farmafactoring S.p.A., which defines the principles and rules for the functioning of the credit granting and management process by the Bank and its foreign branches with regard to its customers and debtors.
-xxiv) assessed the revision of the Bank's business model in order to successfully implement the accounting standard IFRS 9;

-xxv) reviewed the FOI proposed outsourcing.

-All No. 16 meetings held during the year by the RC Committee were attended by at least one member of the Board of Statutory Auditors.
+All meetings held during the year by the RC Committee were attended by at least one member of the Board of Statutory Auditors.